BardicDefense/purple-hack/spells.md

 #### Overlook

 _Enchantment (R: Short, D: 1 hour)_
-Save: Hard (Will).
+Save: Willpower 14.
 One subject becomes oblivious to the caster and their allies.
 The subject will ignore the caster and their allies unless attacked, in which case the spell ends.

-#### Phantasmal Killer

-_Illusion (R: Short, D: 1 minute)_
-Save: Very Hard (Per).
-This spell creates an illusory manifestation of a target’s worst fears.
-Creatures of Non- intelligence are immune, as are those immune to fear.
-The slayer attacks as a 10-HD monster; on a hit, if the target fails their save, they die.
-On a successful save, the spell ends.

-#### Polymorph Self
+#### Polymorph

-_Transmutation (R: Self, D: 1 hour)_
+_Transmutation (R: Short, D: 1d6x10 + 10 minutes or permanent)_
-The caster can assume the form of any creature of the same size.
-The caster’s original mind and Hit Points are kept; mental abilities, magic powers, and level-draining are never gained.
-Otherwise, all abilities, scores, and weaknesses of the new form are possessed.
+Transforms the caster or another living subject into another type of living creature of the same size, as chosen by the caster.
+The spell cannot be used to duplicate a specific individual.
+If the subject dies while polymorphed, they return to their original form.
+An unwilling subject may make a Dexterity 14 saving throw to resist being transformed.

+**Cast on self:** The transformation fails if the new form’s Level is greater than the caster’s.
+The transformation does not alter the caster’s Hit Points, Saving Throw bonus, Attack, or intelligence.
+Physical capabilities of the new form (e.g. strength, physical attack forms, modes of movement) are acquired.
+Non-physical special traits or powers (e.g. immunities, breath weapons, spell casting) are not acquired.
+While polymorphed, the caster is unable to cast spells.
+The duration is 1d6 Turns + 1 Turn per Level.

+**Cast on another:** The transformation fails if the new form’s Level is greater than double the caster’s.
+The transformation does not alter the subject’s Hit Points, but the subject otherwise truly becomes the new form: all special traits and powers are acquired, along with behavioural patterns, tendencies, and intelligence.
+The duration is permanent.

 #### Programmed Illusion

 _Illusion (R: Long, D: Permanent)_
-Save: Hard (Per).
+Save: Perception 14.
 This spell creates a visual illusion, plus one other sensory effect, of any object, creature, or force.
 The illusion can be programmed to react to a set of conditions, and can be up to 20 ft in any dimension.
 If a trigger condition occurs, the illusion acts in the programmed manner.

-#### Remove Curse

-_Abjuration (R: Touch, D: Instant)_
-This spell ends one curse afflicting a creature or object.

 #### Sanctum